Kids practicing basketball indoors.

 Libraries are a good place to read, study, or borrow books, movies or music.
 Photo: Kristin Lidell/imagebank.sweden.se

 Like most children, Swedish children enjoy listening to music and hanging out with friends.
 They are also encouraged to focus on their interests.
-Singing and playing a musical instrument are popular extra-curricular activities.
+Many sign up for extra-curricular classes at Kulturskolan, Sweden's main music and arts schools, to learn to sing and play musical instruments.
+Public subsidies make the cost of the classes affordable to most children, regardless of their family's income.

 Many clubs and associations – such as the Guides and Scouts of Sweden – arrange outdoor activities for children.
-Skogsmulle (link in Swedish), for example, is a type of nature school named after a fictional character who was brought up in the woods.
-The organisation has helped about 2 million children to appreciate and care for nature.
+And then there's Skogsmulle (link in Swedish), a type of nature school named after a fictional character who was brought up in the woods and who helps children appreciate and care for nature.

 Just like many other countries, Sweden has discussed the effects of screen time on children.
-In September 2024, the Public Health Agency of Sweden (Folkhälsomyndigheten) published guidelines on screen time limits (link in Swedish) for children and young people of different ages.
+In 2024, the Public Health Agency of Sweden (Folkhälsomyndigheten) published guidelines on screen time limits (link in Swedish) for children and young people of different ages to promote a healthier lifestyle.

 The Astrid Lindgren Memorial Award